 Moving House and Council Tax – The Facts

-In this blog post, we’ll cover the facts of moving house, closing your council tax account and getting set up at your new home.
+In this blog post, we’ll cover the facts of how to cancel your council tax when moving home.

 If you’re moving locally and your new home is within the same local authority, you may be able to set up your council tax account for your new home at the same time as you close your old one.

 If your new home isn’t located within the same local authority, setting up your new account is as simple as making a quick call to your new council and informing them of your new address.

 You can also report a change of address online.
 Search for your local council website and find the change of address form in the Residential section.
 Some councils have online form for people moving into or within its council area.